Ambien Addiction Treatment Center in Rome, GA

 Long-Term Health Consequences

 Over time, Ambien addiction can lead to serious health problems.
-The body may become dependent on the drug to function normally.
+The body may become dependent on the drug to function normally, thus leading to extended use and severe damage.

 Long-term effects may include: